ParthaSarathi-23/Currency-Predictor/README.md

 - `notebooks/`: Jupyter notebooks for data extraction, exploratory data analysis and model development.

 ## Dependencies
-Ensure you have the necessary dependencies installed.
+Ensure you have the necessary dependencies installed(for colab).
 You can use the following command to install them:

 ```bash
 pip install -r requirements.txt